dmn778/EE319K-Simulator/README.md

 # EE319K-Simulator
-This bullet hell themed around EE319K was created for EE319K Game Competition for the Fall 2019 semester.
+This bullet hell game themed around EE319K was created for the EE319K Game Competition for the Fall 2019 semester.
 This game placed 3rd.

 Objective: You are an average student in EE319K.
 Shoot at the labs to get them done but avoid getting shot by bugs/bad test scores.
 If you grade drops to 0, you fail the class.
 If you beat all the labs you pass!